nosebit/act/README.md

 actr foo
 ```

-If we need to specify a diferent actfile to be used we can do it like this:
+If we need to specify a different actfile to be used we can do it like this:

 ```bash
 act run -f=/path/to/actfile.yml foo